JMcnuts/NETWORKING-/README.md

 20.Which syntax would properly setup a Local tunnel to map to the tunnel made in Question 19 using the tunnel made in Question 6 and Question 12?
 (Max 2 Attempts)
 A. ssh cctc@localhost -p 2222 -L 5555:localhost:4444 -NT

+If you can ssh: ssh net1_student2@10.50.20.51 (T3) you can get do -D 9050 I'm sorry, Dave.
+I'm afraid I can't do that-Hal, A Space Odyssey!
+There is nothing interesting on this server, however, it used to have access to the 10.4.0.0/24 and 10.5.0.0/24 networks until the admins shut it down.
+Try to access those networks through another way.

+proxychains nmap -Pn 10.5.0.1,57,200 -p 21-23,80